On Monday 12 May, The Crown Princess took part in the Recycling Day conference and presented the Inspiration Prize 2014 to Blocket.

 The Inspiration Prize was established by the Swedish Recycling Industries in 2006, and is awarded to businesses for innovative, creative and useful product development initiatives, based on recycled raw materials.

-The Swedish Recycling Industries is an industry association for private recycling companies that have chosen to work actively with the environment and ethics in their operations, with the aim of creating sustainable recycling.
+The Swedish Recycling Industries External link, opens in new window. is an industry association for private recycling companies that have chosen to work actively with the environment and ethics in their operations, with the aim of creating sustainable recycling.
 The industry has 6,000 employees, deals with more than 10 million tonnes of waste and recycling materials, recycling more than 50 percent.